MaggGomes/flask/esof/docs/assignment4.md

 The Flask isn’t a heterogeneous project because only really on 2 libraries and the main reason for that is that the core can be extended to adapt to necessities of the developer.

-Jinja2 : a powerful templating engine
+* Jinja2 : a powerful templating engine
-wekerzeub: WSGI library
+* wekerzeub: WSGI library

 The tests implemented focus on behaviour test between this libraries and connection to flask , this two are mature libraries and it’s assume that they work.

 Methods:

+* Unit Testing
 * Integration Testing

-* Unit Testing
+**Integration testing** is a logical extension of unit testing.
+In its simplest form, two units that have already been tested are combined into a component and the interface between them is tested.
+A componennt refers to an integrated aggregate of more than one unit.
+In a realistic scenario, many units are combined into components, which are in turn aggregated into even larger parts of the program.
+The idea is to test combinations of pieces and eventually expand the process to test your modules with those of other groups.
+Eventually all the modules making up a process are tested together.
+Beyond that, if the program is composed of more than one process, they should be tested in pairs rather than all at once.

 The tools used in testing are reliable and from a safe source: